ECCC-ASTD-MRD/midas-benchmarks/README.md

 The variable `${MIDAS_ARCHIVE}` should be set to a directory where all the files will be downloaded on your system.

-Download the data needed to run `midas-letkf`:
+Download the data needed to run `midas-letkf.Abs`:
 ```bash
 ./download_dbase.sh ${MIDAS_ARCHIVE}
 ```